 THE OFFERING

 Common stock offered by us 7,272,727 shares

 Over-allotment option 1,090,909 shares

-Common stock to be outstanding after this offering 34,141,703 shares purposes.
-Pending the specific use of net proceeds as described in this prospectus, we intend to invest the net proceeds to us from this offering in short-term investment grade and U.S.
+Common stock to be outstanding after this offering 37,328,347 shares

+Use of proceeds We anticipate that we will use the net proceeds of this offering primarily for general corporate purposes.
+Pending the specific use of net proceeds as described in this prospectus, we intend to invest the net proceeds to us from this offering in short-term investment grade and U.S. government securities.
+See "Use of Proceeds."

+Proposed NASDAQ symbol "ENPH"